 Other Dog Friendly Walks in Auckland

 Auckland is an extremely dog friendly city, you will be pleased to find a few pubs and cafes actually allow dogs on site or they have a backyard dedicated to pets.
-Majority of Auckland’s’ mountains or parks are dog friendly ad you can usually get away with having your dog off-lead as long as they have good recall and friendly.
+Check out this

 Download the DogPack App